Tax basics for small businesses

 Budget for tax payments throughout the year

-Saving for taxes monthly will ensure you have ample cash on hand when it’s time to make estimated tax payments each quarter.
-This strategy may be especially helpful when you’re first getting started and when business income is sporadic or varies seasonally.
+Saving for taxes monthly can help ensure that business owners have ample cash on hand when it’s time to make estimated tax payments each quarter.
+This strategy may be especially helpful when an entrepreneur is first getting started or when business income is sporadic or varies seasonally.
 It’s common for smaller companies and sole proprietorships to save for taxes in a separate business bank account to ensure funds aren’t accidentally allocated for another purpose.

 Open a tax-advantaged retirement account

-One tried-and-true way to reduce your personal federal taxable income this year is to open a tax-advantaged retirement account — a traditional IRA, SIMPLE IRA, SEP IRA, Individual 401(k) or other retirement account — for which your contributions up to specific limits generally will be tax-deductible for the current year.
-(Eligibility for these types of plans depends on your specific circumstances.
-For more information, see Retirement Plans for Small Business.)
-Maxing out your deductible contributions and even opening a second type of account in accordance with IRS rules can help you reduce your federal taxable income.
+Business owners may be able to reduce their personal federal taxable income by opening a tax-advantaged retirement account — a traditional IRA, SIMPLE IRA, SEP IRA, one-participant 401(k) or other retirement account — for which their contributions up to specified annual IRS limits generally will be excluded from their taxable income for the relevant year.
+Eligibility for these types of retirement plans depends on a business owner’s specific circumstances.
+(For more information, see Retirement Plans for Small Business.)
+Maxing out tax-deductible contributions and even opening a second type of retirement account in accordance with IRS rules can help business owners reduce their federal taxable income.

 Consider opening a health savings account (HSA)

-Another way to potentially reduce your tax bill is to open an HSA, a type of account generally available to people who are enrolled in a qualifying high-deductible health plan.
-As an individual business owner, you can open one with a bank or credit union that offers HSA accounts, provided you meet certain eligibility requirements.
-An HSA is designed for your current and future health needs, and when you put money into the HSA, you can claim a tax deduction.
-Plus, you can withdraw funds federal income tax-free — provided you use them to pay for qualified medical expenses.
-Like retirement accounts, an HSA has contribution limits, and if you are 55 and older at any time during the calendar year, you can save even more money in an HSA with catch-up contributions.
+Another way for a business owner to potentially reduce their tax bill is to open an HSA, a type of account generally available to people who are enrolled in a qualifying high-deductible health plan.
+Individual business owners can open an HSA with a bank or credit union that offers HSA accounts, provided they meet certain eligibility requirements.
+An HSA is designed to pay for current and future health needs, and the money contributed to an HSA is tax deductible.
+Plus, business owners can withdraw funds federal income tax-free — provided they use the funds to pay for qualified medical expenses.
+Similar to retirement accounts, an HSA has an annual contribution limit that is established by the IRS, and if a business owner is 55 or older by the end of their tax year, they will qualify for a higher annual contribution limit and can save even more money in an HSA.

 Important Disclosures and Information